-From the figure 1.
-Cipher list configuration form you can set up the cypher list of the PrivateServer.
+- From the figure 1.
+Cipher list configuration form you can set up the cipher list of the PrivateServer .
 This is the list of accepted cipher suite, using OpenSSL format.
 Check at http://www.openssl.org/docs/apps/ciphers.html#CIPHER_LIST_FORMAT.
 Usually you can leave the default values.

 "The Real-time Transport Protocol (RTP) defines a standardized packet format for delivering audio and video over IP networks" (quote from Wikipedia).

-In this form that you get by the RTP main menu entry, you can set up the voice transport features.
-Rtpstart and Rtpend are the number of RTP ports available for the calls.
+In above form (the one you get by clicking on RTP main menu entry), you set up voice transport features.

-Each call uses 4 ports, thus you can do your math on the RTP number necessary in your configuration multiplying the number of foreseen concurrent calls for 4.
+4 UDP ports are reserved for each concurrent call, thus you can do your math on the RTP range extension required in your configuration, multiplying the number of foreseen concurrent calls by 4.

 In the example shown in figure 2.
 RTP configuration form you see:

 18000 - 15000 = 3000 ports available.
 This means 3000/4 = 750 concurrent calls threshold.

 The Rtpchecksums enable the application checksum over UDP encrypted voice transmission.
 This is an error detection commodity, which adds 16 bits per packets payload.

 Strictrtp if enabled, RTP packets that do not come from the source of the RTP stream will be dropped.

 Rtp timeout sets up the amount of seconds one server can wait without dealing RTP packages on one call's leg.
 This value is connected to client's setup and it gives you the fault tolerance time of one call.